Last Seen in Massilia: Plot summary

 Back at Apollonides' house, Arausio and his wife await in front of Zeno and Cyndimache's quarters.
 Entering the room, Gordianus prepares to unveil Cyndimache when Rindle suddenly appears behind a curtain.
 The veiled figure is unveiled to reveal Meto!
 Apollonides charges Gordanius with finding the truth from Zeno before seeing his son.
 Zeno tells him how he planned to stop seeing Rindle once he was betrothed to Cyndimache but failed to do so.
 One day, she followed her husband to his love nest.
 Upon seeing him with Rindle, she screamed and ran for the Sacrifice Rock, throwing her ring at Zeno once he approached her.
 After Cyndimache's plunge, Zeno sneaked Rindle into Apollonides' house to masquerade as Cyndimache.
-Zeno then reveals that he first met Meto before the siege.
+Zeno reveals that he first met Meto before the siege.
 Assuming he was dead following Milo's plot, Zeno was surprised to see an old soothsayer—one of Meto's disguises—hanging about the city.
 Trying to ingratiate himself into Apollonides' household, Meto agrees to masquerade as Cyndimache while Zeno hopes to get into Caesar's good graces.
 Near the end of their conversation, Zeno reveals that Cyndimache was pregnant with his child which was why he tried to save her at first but upon seeing her face again, pushed her instead.

 Reunited with Meto, his son explains how he escaped Milo's men.
 A strong swimmer, Meto was able to get in and out of the city this way.
 Convinced that Milo was the one who wrote to Gordianus, Meto believes that the exiled rabble rouser wanted the finder to prove that Meto was still alive.
 Expecting Meto to contact Gordianus, Milo's men were the ones tailing him.
 Angry that Meto didn't contact him, Gordianus almost loses his temper only to be interrupted by Caesar's men breaching the walls.

 Kicked out of the room by Apollonides, Gordianus runs into Davus and decides to seek out Hieronymus.
 Unable to find him, the pair fall asleep in his bed.
 Waking at dawn, they find the house in disarray following the events of the previous night.
 Walking the streets, they run into Ahenobarbus.
 The former general reveals his plans to escape by one of his ships.
 As they continue walking, Gordianus spies Hieronymus preparing to be sacrificed.
 Despite the finder's protests, Hieronymus comforts him by saying he is at peace with his decision.
 Watching the procession end atop the rock, it appears that Hieronymus has second thoughts about jumping.
 Apollonides steps forward and the two go over the rock together.